vasilis-exo/magnolia-spa/README.md

 (The page name is important as the SPA's are hardcoded to treat those names as the base of the app.)

 Then add components into the `Main` area of the page.
+You can also add additional pages as children of that page.

 ## Running your SPA in development mode